aurora-multiphysics/aurora/README.md

 The AURORA application itself requires two input files, and an exodus file.
 For details on the syntax of these input files, see the following section.

 The first input file controls the main driver application (which performs the FEA), and the second input file (referenced by the first) controls the sub-app that calls OpenMC.
 We recommend you have read [this guide](https://mooseframework.inl.gov/syntax/MultiApps/index.html) on multiapps before proceeding.

 Finally, the exodus file should contain a tetrahedral mesh of the geometry of interest.
 Currently this geometry needs to be the same as that in the dagmc.h5m file, however in future we intend to support the case where the FEA geometry is a subset of the OpenMC geometry.
 It is possible to use different lengthscales between the exodus and dagmc files, in which case the parameter `length_scale` for the  `MoabUserObject` should be set (e.g. to convert from m in the exodus file into cm in dagmc.h5m this parameter would be 100).
 Note that although MOOSE generically is unit-agnostic, it is necessary to have consistency with physical material properties.
 Thus, if you use m in your exodus file, ensure all length-dimensionful material properties are also given values in units of m.

-There are two examples provided in the root aurora directory.
+There are two examples provided in the test directory.
 The first example performs a simple neutronics + heat conduction simulation.
 ```
+cd test/tests/thermal
-./aurora-opt -i main.i
+../../../aurora-opt -i main.i
 ```
 The second example performs neutronics + heat conduction + thermal expansion.
 ```
+cd test/tests/thermal-mech
-./aurora-opt -i main_temp_mech.i
+../../../aurora-opt -i main_temp_mech.i
 ```

 ## Input File Syntax